 My friends, when bad things happen, we often imagine ourselves to be facing the end of the world, but we do not realise just how much worse things could be.
 We don’t always see beyond the misfortunes of our daily irritations, but from today, I want us to start considering the major calamities we might be avoiding thanks to the minor inconveniences we may be enduring.

 So next time you’re stuck in traffic, or the elevator doors close before you get in, or you have to turn back and answer the telephone, or the kids are wasting time getting dressed, or you can’t find the car keys, or every traffic light is catching you on the red, don’t shake your fist in rage at life’s irritations.
 Just remember that you’re exactly where God wants you to be: safe from much worse.

-My name is Kojo Yankson, and when things happen that I don’t understand, they are often to save me from things I can’t withstand.
+My name is Kojo Yankson, and when things happen that I don’t understand, it’s because the One whose peace surpasses all understanding is in control.

 GOOD MORNING, GHANAFO!

 - Former Minister for Monitoring and Evaluation, Dr Akoto Osei dies aged 64

 - 2 Ghanaian students honoured for topping West Africa in 2022 WASSCE

 - Bridget Otoo’s horrifying story of how her car was nearly snatched on Tema motorway